tanmay-sketch/MNIST-Neural-Net/README.md

 1. Loading the data and splitting the data into training and testing.
 (Shuffling the data before splitting the data)

 2. Creating the functions for different steps in the neural network
 	* Initialize parameters
 	* Activation Function (ReLU)
 	* Forward Propagation
 	* Derivative of Activation function
 	* One Hot function
-* Backword propagation
+	* Backward propagation
 	* Updating the parameters
 	* Gradient descent
 	* Predictions and Accuracy Functions

 3. Running the gradient descent and finding out the accuracy of the model